Innovative home automation to make your life simpler

 A smart home contains devices that can be controlled when you’re at home and when you’re not.
 It’s all about increasing the control you have over the day-to-day running of your home.
 So you can be on the go and still connected to it via innovative gadgets and appliances that are changing the way we live our lives.

-A smart home, also commonly known as home automation, offers a number of different types of device – from cameras to lighting, central heating thermostats to energy monitors – all designed to be controlled remotely.
+A smart home, also commonly known as home automation, offers a number of different types of device – from cameras to lighting, central heating thermostats to carbon monoxide alarms – all designed to be controlled remotely.
 All you need is an internet connection then you can easily access these home devices from your smartphone or tablet.

 You might even have a smart home without realising it, as many TV boxes can be controlled remotely through a smartphone app.
 So why stop at just setting your favourite TV programme to record while on the go?
 Why not also set your home lighting and central heating?
-Check in on your pet while you’re at work or monitor your energy usage?
+Or check in on your pet while you’re at work?
 Having a smart home not only gives you peace of mind, but could also save you money as it helps you use your appliances more efficiently.

 And it’s all about choice.
 You decide how smart you want your home to be.
 Opt for one device or many.
 Sync up the devices so that they work together or keep them independent.
 Start with just one and then add more to it later on.
 Having a smart home is all about giving you more control over how your home works and finding what’s best for you.